Tyrn/wei/the-insider-en.typ

      "I was wrong," he said.
 "Out of all the Weian  officials you are indeed the only honest one.
 You didn't want a penny from me.
-Having  returned, I'll certainly tell  all  my  friends,  that  there are  two  types of  the Weian officials - the officials who demand bribes from the  Earthmen  and use them as pawns in their feuds  and  the  one honest  official who  bathed me  in a swimming pool."
+Having  returned, I'll certainly tell  all  my  friends,  that  there are  two  types of  the Weian officials---the officials who demand bribes from the  Earthmen  and use them as pawns in their feuds  and  the  one honest  official who  bathed me  in a swimming pool."